Rohit-kumar567/Learning_path/Projects(Goal).md

 - Focus on understanding *why* algorithms work, not just *how* to use them
 - Deploy at least 3-5 projects as web apps (use Streamlit/Gradio)
 - Keep a learning journal documenting mistakes and insights

-Would you like me to create detailed starter code or a specific roadmap for any particular project?